We must all persuade someone every now and then.

 The Ethics of Persuasion

-Persuasion isn’t about getting your targets so confused or mislead that you’re able to coax them into compliance.
+Persuasion shouldn’t be about coaxing anyone into compliance.
 Because that’s manipulation, not persuasion.

 Hence, if you can’t clearly see the benefits for the person you want to persuade, you’ll be unfit to persuade anyone of anything.
 All you can do, then, is to manipulate them.